ept-team/equinor-ctf-2022/writeups/README.md

 # EPT CTF 2022 - Writeups
 This is a repo collecting writeups from players for the challenges to the EPT CTF 2022.

-We want **YOU!** to submit your writeups as pull requests to this repo to gather everything in one place, ineasted of a messy #writeups channel on Discord.
+We want **YOU!** to submit your writeups as pull requests to this repo to gather everything in one place, instead of a messy #writeups channel on Discord.

 ## Structure
 This repositoriy follows the following structure: